 Dealing with the aftermath of a motor vehicle accident is hard enough without them finding out that the responsible party is an uninsured motorist.
-In Texas, an uninsured motorist most often refers to a driver of any kind of vehicle who does not carry liability insurance coverage or to an insured driver whose insurance carrier has denied coverage or has become insolvent.
+In Texas, an uninsured motorist most often refers to a driver of any vehicle who does not carry liability insurance coverage.
+Also, an insured driver whose insurance carrier has denied coverage or has become insolvent.
 An uninsured motorist can also be an unidentified driver in a hit-and-run situation.

 In all of these situations, you may be wondering what your options are if the at-fault driver does not have enough insurance.

 At the Lovett Law Firm, we put the legal system on your side.
 Our practice is built on the mission of helping people when they need it most.

 It is currently mandated in Texas that all automobile insurance companies doing business offer underinsured and uninsured motorist (UM/UIM) are covered as a part of the standard Texas personal automobile insurance policy.
 The purpose of this is to protect insured policyholders against the negligent acts of “financially irresponsible” motorists.
 However, these cases are often confusing, complicated.
 They cannot be handled by people who are not familiar with the legal system or insurance industry.
 We have extensive experience helping people navigate underinsured and uninsured motorist issues and claims.

 Contact us today to schedule a free consultation with a proficient and aggressive uninsured motorist accident attorney who can help you assert and protect your rights.

 Texas currently has no insurance verification program, which means there is no system to check who has insurance or sufficient coverage presently.
 Many people do not know that every policy in New Mexico and Texas has to have uninsured motorist provisions and law coverage.
 Still, insurance companies often find a way to deny paying out when a claim is made on this coverage.
 Also, when an accident involves a pedestrian, their own auto insurance will cover him or her even though they are not in a car.